Our business is struggling because of one big company debt. Is there anyway we can pay this off over time or write it off?

 - We never thought we would have to pay all this tax!
 HMRC haven't asked for any in the last 7 years and now they suddenly want £250k

-- Our business was shut down for an extended period due to..
-Weather, riots, strikes, disease, terrorism,
+- Our business was shut down for an extended period due to events outside of our control (weather, riots, strikes, disease, terrorism)

 - A customer has refused to pay as there is a problem with our product/service